 The other information comprises the information included in the Annual Report, other than the financial statements and our Auditors' Report thereon.
-The directors are responsible for the other information.
+The directors are responsible for the other information contained within the annual report.

 Our opinion on the financial statements does not cover the other information and, except to the extent otherwise explicitly stated in our report, we do not express any form of assurance conclusion thereon.